Sources Of Water Pollution: Point Source Problems

 Frequently asked questions

-Point source pollution refers to contaminants that enter water bodies from a single, identifiable source, such as a pipe, drain, or factory outlet.
-These sources are often associated with specific activities or industries.
+Point source pollution is water pollution that comes from a single, identifiable source, such as a pipe, drain, ditch, channel, or tunnel.

 Written by